What is Craniosynostosis?

 A newborn's skull is made up of many separate bones that are not yet fused together.
-Because the brain grows quickly in the first two years of life, it is important that the skull bones remain open.
-In fact, complete fusion of the bones normally occurs late in the teen years.
+The brain grows quickly in the first two years of life.
+It’s important that the skull bones remain open, so the brain has enough room to grow.
+Complete fusion of the bones normally occurs late in the teen years.
 Synostosis interferes with normal growth of the brain and skull.

 Shape of the Head